arjinmc/OpenExpress/README.md

 A open source application for search express infomation.<br>
 Especially for China express,it maybe work so slow if u are not in China.<br>

-#ATTENTION PLEASE
-Don't use these images for my project for bussiness, because there are found from the internet.
-Don't use my express key from <a href="http://ickd.cn">ickd.cn</a> for bussiness.
-U can have one just apply for it.

 ![image](https://github.com/arjinmc/OpenExpress/blob/master/OpenExpress/images/demo.png)

 Open this source is for a competition holded by a online-education origanation group named JIKEXUEYUAN.<br>